wp-slimstat/wp-slimstat/readme.txt

 = When trying to access any of options screens, I get the following error: You do not have sufficient permissions to access this page. =
 You were playing with the plugin's permission settings, weren't you?
 But don't worry, there's a secret passage that will allow you to unlock your access.
 Create a new user `slimstatadmin`, and assign him the Administrator role.
 Then log into your WordPress admin area with the new user and... voila: you can now access WP SlimStat's settings again.
 Update your users' permissions and then get rid of this newly created user.

-= I'm very surprised by the discrepancies between Google Analytics, Jetpack Stats and Slimstat.
-Why is that? = Both Jetpack and GA use Javascript to track visitors.
+= Why do I see discrepancies between Google Analytics, Jetpack Stats and Slimstat? = Both Jetpack and GA use Javascript to track visitors.
 All the other pageviews are ignored, because search engines and other crawlers don't execute that client-side code.

 WP SlimStat, on the other side, has a server-based tracking engine, which can capture *all* of your visitors, both 'humans' and 'bots'.
 That's the main reason why you may see more (some times much more) traffic recorded by WP SlimStat.